vanzasetia/personal-website/src/christian-club.md

 description: We are Christians who use the internet to share the truth.
 copyright:
   year: 2026
+socialPromo: "/images/christian-club.png"
+alt: Christian Club.
+Promote Christianity with your website.
+A web club by Vanza Setia.
 ---

 Congratulations on finding a group of faithful people who use the internet to share the truth.